 - Worth considering: combination products simplify dosing and reduce the chance of forgetting one half of the pair.
 Most quality brands now offer D3 plus K2 MK-7 in a single softgel.

-- We dont lean on: D3 without K2 at doses above 2,000 IU, MK-4 as the sole K2 source (requires multiple daily doses most people miss), doses above 10,000 IU daily without physician supervision, or calcium supplements added on top without a specific medical indication and careful lab oversight.
+- We steer away from: D3 without K2 at doses above 2,000 IU, MK-4 as the sole K2 source (requires multiple daily doses most people miss), doses above 10,000 IU daily without physician supervision, or calcium supplements added on top without a specific medical indication and careful lab oversight.

 - Food first for calcium.
 We still prefer calcium from food over supplements.
 D3 plus K2 optimizes the calcium you already absorb from your diet.